Skip to main content

 Dynamic client

-Call a remote API using JSON-RPC over HTTP(S) dynamically not using an API trait.
+Call a remote API using JSON-RPC over HTTP(S) dynamically without using an API trait.

 import automorph.Default